rqlite/rqlite/README.md

 rqlite uses [Raft](https://raft.github.io/) to achieve consensus across all the instances of the SQLite databases, ensuring that every change made to the system is made to a quorum of SQLite databases, or none at all.
 You can learn more about the design [here](https://github.com/rqlite/rqlite/blob/master/DOC/DESIGN.md).

 ### Key features
-- Very easy deployment, with no need to separately install SQLite.
+- Trivially easy to deploy, with no need to separately install SQLite.
 - Fully replicated production-grade SQL database.
 - [Production-grade](https://github.com/hashicorp/raft) distributed consensus system.
 - An easy-to-use [HTTP(S) API](https://github.com/rqlite/rqlite/blob/master/DOC/DATA_API.md), including leader-redirection and bulk-update support.
 A [command-line interface is also available](https://github.com/rqlite/rqlite/tree/master/cmd/rqlite), as are various [client libraries](https://github.com/rqlite).